-Additionally, you should see if your employer will help to cover all or some of the cots of graduate school Many employers will pay for part or all of your tuition.
-The programs that cater to professionals are offered structured a bit differently so that you can handle working and going to school at the same time.
+Additionally, you should see if your employer will help to cover all or some of the cots of graduate school.
+Many employers will pay for part or all of your tuition.
+The programs that cater to professionals are structured a bit differently so that you can handle working and going to school at the same time.
 You may also opt to work while completing your graduate degree in a traditional program.
-You may need to find a more flexible job that will work around your school work.
+You may need to find a more flexible job that will work around your schoolwork.

 Use Private Student Loans as a Last Resort

 Once you have determined how much funding you will receive, you need to consider how much money you need to borrow.
-You should start with using your Stafford loans, and then turn to private lenders if you have to.
+You should start by using your Stafford loans, and then turn to private lenders if you have to.
 Be sure that you are going into a field that will make the degree worth having.
 It doesn’t make sense to borrow $60,000 in order to raise your current salary by only a few thousand a year.
 You want your salary to be able to handle the student loan payments for you.